zoepfister/CWTD/docs/create_levels.md

 2. Attach a new script that extends the class **Level**

 In the new script you can then override level base methods and/or add functionalities specific to the level you want to create.

+For instance, we can create a level that is constantly spinning

+<video controls src="videos/spinning - Made with Clipchamp.mp4" title="Title"></video>